avlo/cadence3_springboot3/README.md

 - `starter`:
   powerful spring-boot3 rapid-development packaging feature (for client-application developers/users)

-#### Cadence3 is a dynamic and easily extensible OOP project == Additional/new features can be introduced quickly and easily as desired _without compromising or breaking existing security model/functionality_.
+#### Cadence3 is a dynamic and easily extensible OOP project.
+Additional/new features can be introduced quickly and easily as desired _without compromising or breaking existing security model/functionality_.

 <hr style="border:2px solid gray">